 - The back page of the booklet shows related graphic novels and comic book suggestions to read or check out from the library.

-Supplemental digital websites and resources to use in your lessons and post on your website
+Supplemental digital websites and resources to use in your lessons and/or post on your website

-EDITABLE lesson plan in Microsoft Word .docx file format, aligned to:
+EDITABLE 1st grade lesson plan in Microsoft Word .docx file format, aligned to:

 - National Common Core Standards for English Language Arts,

-- AASL National School Library Standards for Learners (2018).
+- AASL National School Library Standards for Learners (2018), and

 After reading one of the books aloud to the class, students check out new books from the library, and then complete the response activity in the booklet.